-A course fee is assessed in Emergency Medical Response (CON 216), Wilderness Emergency Medical Response with Focus on Wilderness Application, REC 367 Adventure Based Counseling (REC 367), Assessment and Documentation in Therapeutic Recreation (REC 382), Professional Foundations of Therapeutic Recreation Practice (REC 494), and selected RHF courses.
+A course fee is assessed in REC 216 Emergency Response, REC 218 Emergency Medical Response with Focus on Wilderness Application, REC 367 Adventure Based Counseling, REC 382 Assessment and Documentation in Therapeutic Recreation, REC 494 Professional Foundations of Therapeutic Recreation Practice, and select RHF courses.

 REC 110 Foundations of Recreation and Leisure Studies

-This course addresses the concepts of leisure, play, and recreation, emphasizing the role leisure should play in modern society.
-Lectures and discussions on societal attitudes toward work and leisure stresses the need to keep these in proper perspective.
-Students will concentrate on the psychological aspects of optimal experience and quality of life.
+This course addresses the concepts of leisure, play, and recreation, emphasizing the role that leisure should play in modern society.
+Lectures and discussions on societal attitudes toward work and leisure stress the need to keep these activities in proper perspective.
+Students will concentrate on psychological aspects of optimal experience and quality of life.
 Community leisure services will be addressed.
 Assignments will encourage students to explore leisure lifestyle attitudes.
 Recreation and Leisure Studies majors will begin their academic career portfolios.
 Offered every fall, spring, and summer.
 Cr 3.

 REC 121 Introduction to Therapeutic Recreation Services

-An overview of therapeutic recreation including historical and philosophical foundations, service models, professional functions and service settings.
-The psychology of disability will be included as will an introduction to disabling conditions.
-Prerequisite: therapeutic recreation major or instructor permission.
-Spring semester only Cr 3.
+An overview of therapeutic recreation, including historical and philosophical foundations, service models, professional functions, and service settings.
+The psychology of disability will be included as well as an introduction to disabling conditions.
+Prerequisite: therapeutic recreation major or permission of instructor.
+Offered every spring.
+Cr 3.

 REC 218 Emergency Medical Response with Focus on Wilderness Application

 This course prepares students to stabilize and care for victims of medical emergencies in remote and wilderness area settings when advanced medical professionals are not readily available.
-The course is a requirement for students enrolled in the nature tourism minor.
+The course is required for students enrolled in the nature tourism minor.
 Students who successfully complete the course will qualify for certification by the American Red Cross in Wilderness Emergency Response and CPR for the Professional Rescuer.
+Offered every fall.
 Cr 3.

 This course covers the basics of nature tourism, a broad category that covers ecotourism, adventure tourism, and a variety of activities and programs involving the outdoors.
 An emphasis is placed on Maine and northern New England nature tourism.
-REC 223/ESP 223 is one of the required courses for the nature tourism minor offered jointly between the Recreation and Leisure Studies program and the Department of Environmental Science.
+REC 223 is required for the nature tourism minor.
+Offered every fall.
 Cr 3.

 REC 233 Outdoor Recreation

 This course focuses on safe, sustainable, nature-based recreation with an emphasis on "leave no trace" principles.
 The role of park systems and wilderness environments relative to recreation in modern society will be examined.
 A variety of outdoor recreation activities will be introduced.
-Several class trips will be required; thus students must be prepared to pay charges (a total of no more than $20) for access to outdoor activity environments and equipment.
+Several class trips will be required; thus students must be prepared to pay charges for access to outdoor activity environments and equipment.
+Offered fall.
 Cr 3.

 REC 241 Recreation Leadership

 This course will provide students with the basic knowledge and methods necessary for effective leadership in recreation settings.
-Students will be required to participate in projects, presentations, and discussions which are aimed at helping them develop and analyze leadership skills in a variety of recreation program areas such as special events, expressive arts, passive recreation, outdoor recreation, and sports.
-Fall semester only.
+Students will be required to participate in projects, presentations, and discussions that are aimed at helping them to develop and analyze leadership skills in a variety of recreation program areas such as special events, expressive arts, passive recreation, outdoor recreation, and sports.
+Offered fall.
 Cr 3.

 REC 367 Adventure Based Counseling

-The course focuses on how to facilitate and then process outdoor/adventure/recreation activities as a means to improve self-concepts, develop group cohesion and uncover feelings, among others.
+The course focuses on how to facilitate and then process outdoor, adventure, and recreation activities as a means to improve self-concepts, develop group cohesion and uncover feelings, among others.
 Course objectives will be met through experiential as well as theoretical methods, thus allowing the student to acquire the skills necessary to lead groups through similar activities.
 Class format will be lectures, discussions, group activities, and presentations by class members.
 The course will address how to plan, implement, lead, debrief, and evaluate adventure experiences.
+Offered spring.
 Cr 3.

 REC 382 Assessment and Documentation in Therapeutic Recreation

 This course examines therapeutic recreation services in a variety of settings.
 Emphasis will be on assessment and documentation within healthcare settings.
 Students will learn assessment, individual treatment planning, intervention strategies, and the development of treatment protocols.
 Students will be required to work in groups and participate in class leadership.
 A 24-hour practicum experience in a therapeutic recreation program is required.
-Spring semester only.
-Prerequisites: Recreation and Leisure Studies major or Recreation Leadership minor, REC 332, HRD/SBS 200.
-Cr.
-3.
+Prerequisites: Recreation and Leisure Studies major or Recreation Leadership minor, REC 232, and HRD/SBS 200.
+Offered fall.
+Cr 3.

 REC 383 Facilitation Techniques in Therapeutic Recreation

 Exploration of the processes and techniques used in Therapeutic Recreation practice.
 A focus on evidence-based practice and practice-based evidence will facilitate the learning of various recreation and leisure activities, modalities, and interventions.
-Therapeutic Recreation processes, approaches, leadership roles and tasks, communication skills and therapeutic relationships will be addressed.
-A 24 hour clinical practicum is required.
+Therapeutic Recreation processes, approaches, leadership roles and tasks, communication skills, and therapeutic relationships will be addressed.
+A 24-hour clinical practicum is required.
 Prerequisites: REC 232 and REC 382.
 Offered spring.
 Cr 3.